See Our Projects Gallery

 The main floor bathroom and laundry area required only cosmetic changes, refreshing the finishes and adjusting the lighting.
 The owner’s bath, however, was the bigger struggle for this couple.
 They wanted to replace a bathtub with an oversized shower and create a more usable space for themselves.

-This was a fun project for Claudia to work on, with some specialty materials that they were thrilled to incorporate.
+This was a fun project for Claudia, one of our Denver bathroom remodel designers, to work on, with some specialty materials that they were thrilled to incorporate.